AquiGorka/resume/README.md

 > Ruta Mendoza and Mendoza Wineries

 I travelled 3 months all around Mendoza and created a Mobile Guide and a Winery Guide for the province.
 The projects entered international contests such as “Best of Wine Tourism” from Great Wine Capitals Global Network.
-It fills me with pride that the Tourism Ministry of Mendoza acknowledged my projects sand spoke very highly of them.
+It fills me with pride that the Tourism Ministry of Mendoza acknowledged my projects and spoke very highly of them.

 > TrotaMexico